raceintospace/raceintospace/doc/manual/manual.md

     # Set to non-zero to enable randomization of nauts.
     # random_nauts

 If you should wish to randomize the skills of your astronauts/cosmonauts in the game, change the second line from `# random_nauts` to `random_nauts 1` (or higher).
-Be sure to remove the hash tag (`#`) before `random_nauts`; the hash tag makes that line a remark, so your setting will be ignored if you don't take it out.
+Be sure to remove the hash tag (`#`) before `random_nauts`; the hash tag makes that line a remark, so the setting will be ignored if you don't take it out.
 Also note the lack of an equal sign.

 Those Advanced Preferences that should be of most interest to the average user (and which shouldn't break the game) are as follows.